vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-09-VCH-Upgrade.md

 These tests are designed to mimic realistic customer scenarios.
 These tests will usually duplicate coverage provided by a test above, but provide additional validation around specific important workflows.

-###  1. Create a representative VCH, deploy a container, attempt an upgrade, roll back, and then succesfully upgrade (verifying that the container's workload is operational throughout)
+###  1. Create a representative VCH, deploy a container, attempt an upgrade, roll back, and then successfully upgrade (verifying that the container's workload is operational throughout)